-When staying in Paphos, you should know that there is Kato Paphos (lower Paphos with the harbour) and Paphos City (with Old Town).
+When staying in Paphos, you should know that there is Kato Paphos (lower Paphos with the harbor) and Paphos City (with Old Town).

-Important to know: Choose an Airbnb or Hotel not directly at this street; it would be too loud for sleeping.
+Important to know: Choose an apartment or Hotel not directly at the main party street (klitmenistras); it would be too loud for sleeping.